Psalms For Life

 with only you above

-and crowned us with glory and honor—
+and crowned him with glory and honor—

-6 lords of the earth—
+6 lord of the earth—

-putting everything under our feet:
+putting everything under his feet:

 7 sheep and cattle on the hillside